apache/predictionio/docs/manual/source/resources/faq.html.md

 ---
 title: Frequently Asked Questions
 ---
-## Using Prediction.IO
+## Using PredictionIO
 ### Q: How to increase Spark driver program and worker executor memory size?
-In general, the Prediction.IO `bin/pio` scripts wraps around Spark's `spark-submit` script.
+In general, the PredictionIO `bin/pio` scripts wraps around Spark's `spark-submit` script.
 You can specify a lot of Spark configurations (i.e. executor memory, cores, master url, etc.) with it.
 You can supply these as pass-through arguments at the end of `bin/pio` command.

 For example, the follow command set the Spark master to `spark://localhost:7077`